ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Overview of

+We illustrate our approach with the following simple prompt one might task an LM with:

-For example, the expression \code{5 + 7} is a valid solution: all summands are odd and the total is even.
-If we prompt a \textit{language model} (LM) with this task, there is no guarantee it will succeed.
-It might produce a sum with even numbers (e.g., \code{2 + 2}), an odd total (e.g., \code{1 + 1 + 1}), or nonsensical output (e.g., \codelike{banana}).
+For example, the expression \code{5+7} is a valid solution, since 12 is even and both 5 and 7 are odd.
+In general, there is no \textit{guarantee} that an LM will produce a valid response---it could generate a sum with even numbers (e.g., \code{2+2}), an odd total (e.g., \code{1+1+1}), or totally nonsensical output (e.g., \code{banana}).

-\toolname enables users to enforce such constraints (i.e., that the summands are odd and the sum is even) on the LM by providing two inputs: \begin{enumerate} \item A \emph{parser definition} for translating strings generated by the language model to ASTs (see \Cref{fig:attribute_grammar})---e.g., for translating the string \code{5 + 7} to the AST \code{Sum (Lit "5") (Lit "7")}; \item A set of \emph{semantic pruners}, each representing a constraint over sets of possible ASTs, used to prune invalid programs (see \code{odds} and \code{even_sum} in \Cref{fig:example_checker_odds_only,fig:example_checker_even_sum}).
-Semantic pruners are explained in more detail in \Cref{sec:overview:realizability} but intuitively, a pruner is a function that takes a representation of a set of possible abstract syntax trees (ASTs) and returns a subset where ASTs that do not satisfy the constraint have been removed. \end{enumerate} Given these inputs, \toolname interacts with the LM to guarantee that any generated program is syntactically valid and satisfies the provided semantic constraints.
+A user of \toolname can enforce the constraints mentioned in the prompt by providing two inputs: \begin{enumerate} \item \parbox[t]{0.574\linewidth}{ A \textit{grammar} (\Cref{fig:attribute_grammar}) defining the syntax of the language, annotated with rules for translating parse trees to ASTs.} \item A set of \emph{semantic pruners} (\Cref{fig:example_checker_odds_only,fig:example_checker_even_sum}) each representing a constraint on ASTs.
+At a high-level, a pruner is a function that takes in a representation of a space of programs and returns (an approximation of) the subspace of constraint-satisfying programs. \end{enumerate}

+Given these inputs, \toolname~guarantees that any generated program is syntactically valid and satisfies the provided semantic constraints---in our case, the output being a sum of odd integers with an even total.\footnote{While the constraints being enforced in this example are task-specific, in practice users would write pruners for general constraints that apply across all tasks in an application domain (as in \Cref{sec:case-studies}).} Crucially, \toolname enforces constraints \textit{during generation}, rather than waiting for the LM to produce a complete program and then retrying from scratch upon failure.